compsciAC/RideShare/README.md

 ## Data Preprocessing
 ### Feature Engineering
-- Split the pickup/drop off dateTime columns, into date and time
+- Converted pickup and drop off dateTime front String to dateTime type
--
+- Added a duration column using the difference between pickup and dropoff time